matplotlib/matplotlib/doc/devel/MEP/MEP29.rst

 generic chain to convert between coordinate systems.
 The raw data first gets scaled by the Axis, before the ``Axes`` class can convert it to base/screen coordinates.

+We should note that a colorbar essentially exists as 1D Cartesian Axis, and thus it might feel nice for it to also use this class.

 Still to think about